Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems: Abstract

 \section{Abstract}

 We propose an auxiliary-bath algorithm for the numerical renormalization group (NRG) method to solve multi-impurity models with shared electron baths.
 The method allows us to disentangle the electron baths into independent Wilson chains to perform standard NRG procedures beyond the widely adopted independent bath approximation.
 Its application to the 2-impurity model immediately reproduces the well-known even- and odd-parity channels.
-For 3-impurity Kondo models, we find successive screening of collective degrees of freedom such as the helicity and the cluster spin, and clarify the false prediction of a non-Fermi liquid ground state in unphysical parameter region in previous literature due to improper treatment of disentanglement.
-Our work highlights the importance of nonlocal spatial correlations due to shared baths and reveals a generic picture of successive collective screening for the entropy depletion that is crucial in real correlated systems.
+For 3-impurity Kondo models, we find collective screening of cluster degrees of freedom depending on impurity configurations and clarify the false prediction of a non-Fermi liquid ground state for the $C_3$ symmetric case in previous literature due to improper treatment of disentanglement.
+Our work highlights the importance of nonlocal spatial correlations due to shared baths and reveals a generic picture of successive collective screening for entropy depletion that is crucial in real correlated systems.
 Our method greatly expands the applicability of the NRG and opens an avenue for its further development.

-Quantum impurity models play an important role in modern condensed matter studies because of their fundamental importance for correlated electron physics and practical applications in mesoscopic systems \cite{Sasaki2000Nature,Jamneala2001,Park2002Nature,Pustilnik2004JPCM, Bork2011NatPhys, Pruser2014NatComm, Keller2015Nature, Iftikhar2018Science, Knorr2022PRL}.
-As minimal interacting models, they contain the seeds of many exotic quantum many-body phenomena such as the local Fermi liquid \cite{Kondo1964,Anderson1961,Nozieres1974,Hewson1993}, the non-Fermi liquid (NFL) with anyon excitations \cite{Tsvelick1985, Pang1991,Zarand2000,Yotsuhashi2002,Lopes2020,Lotem2022}, or the competition between Kondo screening and the induced Rudermann-Kittel-Kasuya-Yosida (RKKY) interaction that underlies the basic physics of heavy fermion systems \cite{Ruderman1954,Kasuya1956,Yosida1957,Doniach1977,Colemanbook}.
-They have also been used to understand lattice problems and calculate material properties within the framework of dynamical mean-field theory \cite{Rozenberg1994,Georges1996, Maier2005}.
+Quantum impurity models are of fundamental importance for correlated electron physics and have practical applications in mesoscopic systems \cite{Sasaki2000Nature,Jamneala2001,Park2002Nature,Pustilnik2004JPCM, Bork2011NatPhys, Pruser2014NatComm, Keller2015Nature, Iftikhar2018Science, Knorr2022PRL}.
+As minimal interacting models, they exhibit many exotic quantum many-body phenomena such as the local Fermi liquid \cite{Kondo1964,Anderson1961,Nozieres1974,Hewson1993}, non-Fermi liquid (NFL) with anyon excitations \cite{Tsvelick1985, Pang1991,Zarand2000,Yotsuhashi2002,Lopes2020,Lotem2022}, and the competition between Kondo screening and the induced Rudermann-Kittel-Kasuya-Yosida (RKKY) interaction that underlies the basic physics of heavy fermion systems \cite{Ruderman1954,Kasuya1956,Yosida1957,Doniach1977,Colemanbook}.
+Quantum impurity models also have been used to understand lattice problems and material properties within the framework of the dynamical mean-field theory \cite{Rozenberg1994,Georges1996, Maier2005}.